-Applies to Rule Specification Kind 1 🔘 Naval Ship Only SOLAS regulated ships of 300 GT and above are required to carry AIS.
-StructuralAssertion 2 🔘 Distress Beacon Should be capable of processing beacon alerts on 121.5 MHz, 243 MHz and 406 MHz.
+Applies to Rule Specification Kind 1 🔘 Naval Ship Naval Ship Only SOLAS regulated ships of 300 GT and above are required to carry AIS.
+2 🔘 Distress Beacon Should be capable of processing beacon alerts on 121.5 MHz, 243 MHz and 406 MHz.
 StructuralAssertion 3 🙉 Aircraft At each location, one helicopter should be available at 15 minutes readiness between 0800 and 2200 hours with another available at 60 minutes readiness between 0800 hours and evening civil twilight (ECT).
 Between 2200 and 0800 hours, one helicopter should be held at 45 minutes readiness.
-StructuralAssertion 4 😤 Aircraft Other RAF and RN helicopters can be used on SAR missions when available.
+StructuralAssertion 4 🙈 Aircraft Other RAF and RN helicopters can be used on SAR missions when available.
 Requests for such assistance should be made through the ARCC.
-StructuralAssertion 5 🙈 Aircraft All RAF SAR helicopter rear crew should be medically trained StructuralAssertion
+StructuralAssertion 5 🙈 Aircraft StructuralAssertion

-Figure 45 -- SV-10a Systems Rules Model
+Figure 49 -- SV-10a Systems Rules Model